-Performance Arts - Drama and Dance
+Performance Arts - Dance & Drama Experience subject

 This subject is based on the Australian Curriculum for Drama and Dance.

 Students study Performance Arts for one semester in either Year 6 or 7.
 Dance and/or Drama can be selected as an experience subject from Year 8 onwards.